Frequently Asked Questions

 During the Board of Education meeting on Dec.
 13, 2016, the Board voted to direct staff to develop a plan to change school start times, beginning with implementation in the 2018-19 school year.
 A survey was available from October to December preceding the vote and showed much of the same concerns and challenges as found in previous community outreach efforts.

 In September 2017, district administrators presented a plan to change school start times beginning with the 2019-20 school year.
-This alternative timeline will align with potential districtwide changes from a new strategic plan and will provide families more time to prepare.
-The Board of Education is scheduled to vote on the proposed changes during its Oct.
-17 meeting.
-A feedback form is available online with additional opportunities to address the Board during public comment.
+This timeline aligned with potential program changes resulting from a new strategic plan and will provide families more time to prepare.
+The Board of Education voted to approve the plan during its October 2017 board meeting.